ServerlessLLM/ServerlessLLM/README.md

 ServerlessLLM is a fast, cost-effective and easy-to-use library designed for multi-model serving, also known as [Serverless Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html), [Inference Endpoint](https://huggingface.co/inference-endpoints/dedicated), or [Model Endpoints](https://learn.microsoft.com/en-us/azure/machine-learning/concept-endpoints?view=azureml-api-2).
 This library is ideal for environments with limited GPU resources (GPU poor), as it allows efficient dynamic loading of models onto GPUs.
 By supporting high levels of GPU multiplexing, it maximizes GPU utilization without the need to dedicate GPUs to individual models.

+## News

+- We are working towards to the first release and making  documentation ready.
+Stay tuned!

 ## About

 ServerlessLLM is Fast: